French hip-hop: Relationship with Africa and the Caribbean

-When hip-hop reached the European continent in the 1980s Afrika Bambaataa was an early pioneer, and when he came to France he was overwhelmed by the great importance of African culture coming from Africa and the Caribbean.

-Many French hip hop artists express strong ties to Africa, though not overtly.
+Many French hip-hop artists express strong ties to Africa, though not overtly.
 Rappers from the 1980s and 90s needed to keep their references to Africa subtle for a few reasons.
 First, explicitly praising Africa would have been offensive to the many immigrants who fled Algeria and other North African countries because of the economic adversity they faced there, and many rappers probably had parents who had done so.
 Also, obvious Afrocentrism would have provided the French anti-Maghrebi extreme right with an opportunity to tell Maghrebi immigrants to return to North Africa.
 And finally, rising conservative Islamism in North Africa would have prevented rappers from being able to imitate their behavior in their native land.

 The progress of rap in France is associated with the postcolonial relationships founded with former colonies of Africa and the Caribbean.
-Therefore, the definition of Africa according to French ideas, and the nature of racism in French society is crucial to understanding the reason for the hip hop and rap sensation in France.
+Therefore, the definition of Africa according to French ideas, and the nature of racism in French society is crucial to understanding the reason for the hip-hop and rap sensation in France.
 Rappers are overwhelmingly of African descent, and in tackling the issue of their invisibility in French society and declaring their origins, they redefine their identity and defy French notions of ethnicity and citizenship.

-Some French hip hop artists of African origin have used their music to address challenges and issues that cause poverty in African nations.
-The French hip hop group Bisso Na Bisso's song "Dans la peau d'un chef" refers to the corruption of African heads of state.
+Some French hip-hop artists of African origin have used their music to address challenges and issues that cause poverty in African nations.
+The French hip-hop group Bisso Na Bisso's song "Dans la peau d'un chef" refers to the corruption of African heads of state.
 Though their music and the issues they cover focus more on their home country, the Republic of the Congo, all members of Bisso Na Bisso live in France and rap in French.
-Although many artists that have dominated the hip hop scene in France are of African descent, themes dealing with the intimate connection between France and various African countries tend not to get much promotion on mainstream radio and even less consideration in scholarly research on the subject.
-While the popularity of nationally grown rap in France grew with the presence of MC Solaar, his involvement in the overall French hip hop subculture is non-existent as many consider his work to be in the traditional vein of French pop.
+Although many artists that have dominated the hip-hop scene in France are of African descent, themes dealing with the intimate connection between France and various African countries tend not to get much promotion on mainstream radio and even less consideration in scholarly research on the subject.
+While the popularity of nationally grown rap in France grew with the presence of MC Solaar, his involvement in the overall French hip-hop subculture is non-existent, as many consider his work to be in the traditional vein of French pop.